bradleyoesch/ScraperNews/README.md

 Scraper News
 ============

-Will scrape Hacker News every X minutes and tweet (@ScraperNews) all posts with at least Y comments, in order of posting.
+Scrapes Hacker News and tweets (@ScraperNews) all posts with at least 50 comments.

-To Do:

-1. How to link post url to number of comments.
-2. How to ensure there are no duplicate postings.
-3. How to post to twitter programatically.
-4. How to run project every X minutes.
-5. How to create perpetual motion.
+To run, install scrapy and twython.
+You must have your own twitter handle and app (apps.twitter.com) with your phone number attached in order to have read/write access.

+Currently runs every 15 minutes with a kind of sketchy command line loop, but I don't know what the correct way is to run certain commands in the command line at a time interval.